vhaghani26/epigenerate/SLURM/README.md

 There are any number of ways to cancel jobs.
 You can by job name with `-n`, partition name `-p`, account `-A` and can use regular expressions to cancel a list of jobs.
 BUT be careful how you cancel!

-**CHALLENGE** Create your own slurm script and run the fastqc snakemake workflow located at https://github.com/ctb/2021-ggg298-fastqc.
+**CHALLENGE** Create your own SLURM script and run the fastqc snakemake workflow located at https://github.com/ctb/2021-ggg298-fastqc.

 You can get started by doing: